-Theranos founder objects to $250 monthly restitution sought by US due to limited financial resources
+Theranos founder objects to $250 monthly restitution sought by U.S. due to limited financial resources

 “Ms. Holmes’ Amended Judgment already includes a restitution schedule that begins while she is incarcerated,” Holmes’ attorneys wrote in a Monday filing.
 “There is no indication in the record that the absence of a change to the schedule after she is released was a clerical error.”

-The defense team also argued that Balwani’s amended judgment says nothing about what the court intended for Holmes’ payment schedule — adding that Holmes and Balwani “have different financial resources and the Court has appropriately treated them differently.”
+The defense team also argued that Balwani’s amended judgment “says nothing” about what the court intended for Holmes’ payment schedule — adding that Holmes and Balwani “have different financial resources and the Court has appropriately treated them differently.”

+Holmes’ attorneys made similar financial arguments throughout her criminal fraud trial.
+Both Holmes — whose stake in Theranos was once valued at $4.5 billion — and Balwani, whose holdings were once valued around $500 million, have indicated they are nearly broke after running up millions of dollar in legal bills while proclaiming their innocence.

 The Associated Press reached out to attorneys representing Holmes and the U.S. government for statements on Wednesday.